-I am a biologist and an educator, currently teaching biology at an international school in Vientiane, Lao PDR.
+I am a biologist and an educator, formerly a teacher of biology and science at international schools in Vientiane, Lao PDR.
 I have taught English as a foreign language in northeastern Thailand (where I currently reside) and previously high school science and biology in California.
 Over the years, due to my work and my love of nature I have taken every opportunity to travel to wild and exotic places.
 When I got to Asia in 2006, I was amazed by all the new creatures I saw, everywhere I went.
 I decided I needed to make a record of what I was seeing, so I would always remember them.
 This has led to this website, as a way of sharing my photographs with my friends and family.

 I spent the month of January 2001 exploring the Falkland Islands, South Georgia, and the Antarctic Peninsula on board the MV Professor Multanovskiy, a Russian research ship converted for passenger use.
 The ship was owned by the Arctic and Antarctic Research Institute of St. Petersburg.
 She was built in 1982 in Finland.
 The trip was organized by Quark Expeditions, of Darien, CT.